East Peoria, Illinois: Sports

 The EastSide Centre is a sports complex located on the eastern side of town.
 It features facilities for several sports, such as basketball, baseball/softball, soccer, lacrosse, as well as a walking track and gymnasium.

-The complex is used as a venue for primary, secondary, and college athletic events- it is a regular host to IHSA’s State Softball Championships and IESA’s State Track and Baseball Finals, and the Robert Morris–Peoria Eagles baseball and club football team use the facility.
+The complex is used as a venue for primary, secondary, and college athletic events.
+It is a regular host to IHSA's State Softball Championships and IESA's State Track and Baseball Finals, and the Robert Morris–Peoria Eagles baseball and club football team use the facility.

 Education

-East Peoria is serviced by a Head Start, 3 school districts, and a local community college.
+East Peoria is serviced by a Head Start, three school districts, and a local community college.

 Primary and Secondary Education

+There are multiple elementary school districts covering the city.
+They include: East Peoria School District 86, Creve Coeur School District 76, and Robein School District 85.
+Those areas in turn are zoned to East Peoria Community High School District 309.
+Two other elementary school districts, District 50 Schools and Central School District 51, cover parts of the city and feed into Washington Community High School District 308.
+Small portions are zoned to Morton Community Unit School District 709.